dimitrios-ath/agentos/GAMEPLAN.md

   current componentization.
 Where are the difficulties?
 * It would be interesting to test an agent against its uncomponentized competitor (feeding it the same inputs) to catch bugs
+* How to handle offline?
+How to handle distributed?

 ## Notes 7/30/21